Use Precise types.

 The problem is that with any

-, we lose many of the benefits typescript offers us.
-The compile time error checking that can catch hard to detect bugs and also the wonderful code completion.
+, we lose many of the benefits typescript offers us, in this case efficient code completion.

 Today, I am gonna be discussing precise types and how they can make our code better.